alimagdye/garden-landscaping-company/README.md

-# Garden Design Company Website
+# Garden Landscaping Company Website

-This project is a website for a garden design company that specializes in garden design, creation, maintenance, and landscaping.
+This project is a website for a garden lanscaping company that specializes in garden design, creation, maintenance, and landscaping.
 I designed this responsive website, incorporating an interactive image slider and portfolio gallery, which demonstrates my ability to create visually appealing, user-friendly websites that can enhance user engagement and improve customer experience.
 The website includes sections such as Home, Services, Portfolio, About Us, and Contact.

 ## Features